amanda-pereira/Java/README.md

 It was my first contact with Java and as I am also learning C, could see many similarities on then.

-The game needs a little adjustment, so will return here later to fix it.
+I used the tutorial on youtube channel CFBCursos.
+The game needs a little adjustment, so will return here later to fix it ✔️